 This recipe is inspired by the Cinnamon Swirl Bread recipe published in the March-April 2012 issue of Cooks Illustrated.
-I’ve simplified the recipe by changing it from a labor-intensive five-hour process to a no-knead method requiring just three to four hours of mostly hands-off bread making.
+I’ve simplified it by changing it from a labor-intensive, five-hour process to a no-knead method requiring just three to four hours of mostly hands-off bread making.

 This moist dough is easiest to handle when cold from the fridge.
 Make sure you use nonstick pans.

 For the dough:

 5-2⁄3 cups bread flour, plus more for rolling and shaping

 2 cups plus 2 Tbsp. water

 1-½ cup powdered sugar

 5 Tbsp. ground cinnamon